-We may also share your information with third party service providers working on our behalf for the purposes of completing tasks and providing services to you on our behalf (for example; domiciliary care providers).
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure, as required by the Data Protection Act 2018 and General Data Protection Regulation (GDPR), and not to use it for any other purposes.
+Your information may also be shared with third-party service providers working on our behalf.
+This is for the purposes of completing tasks and providing services to you on our behalf (for example; domiciliary care providers).
+However, when we use third-party service providers, we disclose only the personal information that is necessary to deliver the service.
+We have a contract in place that requires them to keep your information secure.
+This is as required by the Data Protection Act 2018 and General Data Protection Regulation (GDPR), and is not to use it for any other purposes.

-We will never use or share your personal information to third parties for marketing purposes without your permission.
+We will never use or share your personal information with third parties for marketing purposes without your permission.

 How long we will keep your information

-Adult social care records are retained for 8 years or to end of care or client last seen, this is subject to review and if no longer needed, records will be destroyed.
+Adult social care records are retained for 8 years or to the end of care or the client's last seen.
+This is subject to review and if no longer needed, records will be destroyed.

 Our Data Protection Officer